-Our winter arrangements for 2019/20 will start on Monday 28 October and run until 31 March, although we can extend these times depending on weather conditions.
+Our winter arrangements for start in late October and run until 31 March, although we can extend these times depending on weather conditions.

 We make informed decisions based on detailed weather forecasts on a daily basis throughout the winter.
 We receive detailed forecasts for the next 24 hours and for the subsequent four days.
 Together with this information, we assess temperature profiles and relative risk of ice or snow in areas of South Gloucestershire.

 You can keep up to date on winter weather and gritting by liking our StreetCare Facebook page, following us on Twitter @sgloscouncil or searching #SouthGlosGritting. #GritterTwitter is also used but this can include posts from other councils.

 We aim to maintain highways when faced with winter conditions so that they can be used with reasonable care.
 We prioritise routes based on the relative importance of the various roads taking into account traffic volumes, links to schools, hospitals, shopping areas, villages and major employment areas.
 Our priority routes represent approximately 30% of our road network.

 In heavy snowfall we may not be able to clear all roads, so will concentrate on major routes including the A4174, A420, A403, A46 and A38.
 Our priority will be to clear the above routes and then work down the hierarchy and gradually reach our full priority network.

 You can view gritter routes via the One Network roadworks website.
 Enter your postcode and then choose the drop down menu options “Map layers”, “Driver Information” and select “Winter gritting routes”.
 You can also now view a map of gritted routes for areas in South Gloucestershire.